HKPolyU-UAV/ReinforcementLearningPlatform/README.md

 # demonstration

 All demos are classified by RL algorithms.
 For example, in folder SAC, all environments are controled by a SAC-trained NN controller.
-Currently, we have: 3 for DDPG, 2 for DoubleDQN, 7 for DPPO, 7 for DPPO2, 2 for DQN, 2 for DuelingDQN, 10 for PPO, 7 for PPO2, 7 for SAC, 3 for TD3, which are **50 demonstrations** (嗨嗨嗨，奥利给兄弟们干了).
+Currently, we have: 3 for DDPG, 2 for DoubleDQN, 9 for DPPO, 8 for DPPO2, 2 for DQN, 2 for DuelingDQN, 11 for PPO, 10 for PPO2, 8 for SAC, 3 for TD3, which are **58 demonstrations** (嗨嗨嗨，奥利给兄弟们干了).

 **Noting!!!**